stevedonovan/findr/readme.md

 Furthermore we allow an additional condition after this implied glob pattern.
 If it's `<` or `>`, then the meaning is a path size expression, otherwise it's a time expression.
-You can use `?` to "escape" space in the glob part, however this would match other characters too.

 So `findr '.c after last tues'` will give me all C source files modified after last Tuesday, and `findr '.doc > 256Kb'` gives all .doc files greater than 256Kb.
 (The single quotes remain important to protect our expressions from shell wildcard expansion.)

+Filenames that contain spaces require special attention.
+We look for extensions or trailing forward slash, so `findr 'name with spaces.txt'` or `findr 'dir with space/'` works as expected.

+Alternatively, you can use a semicolon to separate the 'glob' from the condition, as in `findr '* review latest.doc; size > 30kb'`.

 To see what transformations that `findr` does on its filter, set the environment variable `FINDR_DEBUG`.